Discendi-Studiosus/Discendi-Studiosus.github.io/_posts/2019-6-23-SenecaBio.md

 ---
 layout: post
-title: Takeaways from Biography of Seneca
+title: Takeaways from a Biography on Seneca
 ---

+*Dying Every Day: Seneca at the Court of Nero* by James Romm

 Having read some of Seneca's writings, I realized that in order to fully appreciate them I would need to understand the historical context in which they were written.
-Thus, I purchased and read thoroughly this fascinating biography.
-I decided that I would discuss one of the topics from the book that most intrigued me:
+Thus, I purchased and read with great interest this fascinating biography.
+I decided that I would discuss here one of the more intriguing topics from the book:

 ### Seneca's Suicide